 This kit includes the very basic tools you will need to fire fine silver, gold and copper clays with a torch.
 This low-cost kit will give you everything you need to torch fire your first projects.
 Even if you want to move up to a digital jewelry kiln eventually, you will want and need a torch in your tool box.
 A butane torch is inexpensive, easy to use and will allow you to do some simple soldering and metalsmithing tasks that will come in handy as you gain skills in jewelry making.
 Save money by making your own head pins and designer earwires.
-Not that silver alloy and bronze clays cannot be torch fired.
+Note that silver alloy and bronze clays cannot be torch fired.

 Kiln Firing Essentials Kit

 This kit includes basic kiln furniture for metal clay firing and a sampling of firing accessories you will want to try.
 Fine silver and gold clays are fired directly on the hard ceramic shelf.
 Line the shelf with the thin firing paper to fuse glass.
 Support delicate items during firing using the fiber blanket.
 Short posts are preferred on the kiln floor to support the first shelf and to elevate carbon firing boxes for circulation and better firing results.
-Fire silver alloy, copper, and bronze clays with the addition of a Carbon Firing Kit.
+Fire silver alloy, copper, and bronze clays with the addition of a Carbon Firing Kit (see category below).

 Carbon Firing Kits

-Carbon Firing Kits include the essentials you'll need for firing metal clays that need protection from oxygen during firing such as copper, bronze, and silver alloy.
+Carbon Firing Kits include the essentials you'll need for firing metal clays that need protection from oxygen during firing such as copper, bronze, and silver alloys.
 Carbon firing Kits are also used to co-fire sterling and fine silver and to protect heat sensitive gemstones (including diamonds) during firing.